Meet the Staff

 Associate Director of Admissions and Coordinator of Multicultural Recruitment

 Aliza attended DePauw University and received a degree in Conflict Studies and Spanish in 2005.
-Aliza enjoys working in Multicultural and International Life because she loves workign with students from around the world and assisting them as they adjust to life in the United States, Indiana and at DePauw.
+Aliza enjoys working in Intercultural Life because she loves working with students from around the world and assisting them as they adjust to life in the United States, Indiana and at DePauw.
 In Aliza’s spare time she loves to explore new places, people, music, films and culture.
 She loves experimenting in the kitchen with new recipes, playing outdoors with her daughter or enjoying the interesting events at DePauw.

 Director of International Student Services